WeGift Closes First Half of 2022 on a Tear, Achieving Major Milestones in Brand Catalog, Team Growth and Client Acquisition and Retention

 "WeGift continues to be a major partner," said Joel Tobias, director of Strategic Alliances at Perkbox.
 "The integration was simple, and we saw an impact almost immediately.
 We've increased our available brands, continue to improve customer satisfaction, and cut our administrative time significantly.
 Working with WeGift has been nothing short of a huge win."

 Customers are taking notice, as WeGift's client roster has exploded.
-In the first half of the year, notable new customers included Apple, WishList, ThanksBen, Xoxoday and Wonde, among many others.
+In the first half of the year, notable new customers included WishList, ThanksBen and Xoxoday, among many others.
 The company has signed more new customers in the first six months of the year than were added in all of 2021, while existing customers are extending their engagements and renewing agreements.
 Organizations of all types are tapping WeGift's network to underpin rewards through their platforms, as a solution for their own reward and incentive needs or both.

 WeGift clients report significant time savings, cost reductions and improved results upon adding WeGift functionality via API integration.
 Whether they're using WeGift to reward high performers, power marketing campaigns, drive customer loyalty or disburse funds, powerful reporting tools and an intuitive UX lead to happy users and happier recipients.